Star fows and multisingular hyperbolicity: Presentation of our results

+\begin{lemm}Let $X$ be a vector field on a compact manifold.
+If $K\subset \La_X\subset \PP M$ is a $\phi_\PP$-invariant compact set admitting a singular hyperbolic structure, then there is a $C^1$-neighborhood of $X$ and a neighborhood $U$ of $K$ in $\PP M$ so that, for any $Y$ in $\cU$ the maximal invariant set of $\phi_{Y,\PP}$ in $\La_Y\cap U$ admits the same singular hyperbolic structure. \end{lemm} This lemma is a straightforward consequence of the fact that the reparametrization cocycles used for defining the singular hyperbolic structures admit a continuous choice with respect to the vector field (last item of Theorem~\ref{t.reparametrization}).

-\subsubsection{The extended maximal invariant set}
+\subsection{The extended maximal invariant set}

 The next difficulty is to define the set on which we would like to define an hyperbolic structure.

 We are interested in the dynamics of $X$ in a compact region $U$ on $M$, that is, to describe the maximal invariant set $\La(X,U)$ in $U$.
 An important property is that the maximal invariant set depends upper-semi continuously on the vector field $X$.
 This property is fundamental in the fact that ``having a hyperbolic structure'' is a robust property.